-- a) the Chief Executive Officer (or a nominee of the Chief Executive Officer) to negotiate commercial terms, execute all documentation, consider (and reject, if applicable) any submissions and comply with all applicable legislation as is required to effect Items 1. and 2.; and - b) the affixing of the Common Seal of the City of Wanneroo to the lease in accordance with the City's Execution of Documents Policy.
+- a) the Chief Executive Officer (or a nominee of the Chief Executive Officer) to: - consider the structural report which is being provided by Alexander Heights Shopping Centre Pty Ltd, as described in the Administration report; - ii) negotiate commercial terms of the lease described in Item 1; - iii) consider (and reject, if applicable) any submissions in relation to the local public notice described in Item.
+2; - iv) execute all documentation and comply with all applicable legislation as is required to effect Items 1. and 2.; and - b) the affixing of the Common Seal of the City of Wanneroo to the lease in accordance with the City's Execution of Documents Policy.

-1. Attachment 1 - Certificate of Title 19/496099
+Attachment 1 - Certificate of Title 19/496099